 Even if you have the best straightener in the whole world, if you have to hold it a sure way to keep the plates in place, then it is time to let it go!
 Our hot tools must be used with caution and kept neat to ensure that we are not doing more harm than good to our hair.

-As fast as our hot tools get us to desired looks, sometimes, if you have the time and ability, you can opt to get the same style minus the heat.
+If you have the time and ability, you can opt to get the same style minus the heat.
 How, may you ask?
 Well, how do you think our ancestors made way before the hot comb?

 There are plenty of DIY ways to curl, straighten, or stretch your hair without the use of heat or electricity.
 Yes, it is a long process; however, the image being able to style your hair in the purest form to ensure perfect condition throughout your strands.